Treviglio: History

-Origins

 Treviglio's origins trace back to the Early Middle Ages, with evidence of earlier settlements, formed by the unification of three pre-existing villae from which the name derives: Cusarola, of Gallic origin to the north; Pisgnano, of Roman origin to the south; and Portoli, of Lombard origin to the west, a port near the Adda River.

 This unification was gradual, making it impossible to pinpoint an exact founding date.
 The initial settlement was enclosed by defensive walls, with three distinct gates oriented toward the original settlements.
 The merger aimed to enhance defense and share agricultural resources.

 The earliest official document mentioning the new village dates to November 964, a land swap contract between Odelrico, the Bishop of Bergamo, and Garibaldo of Stagiano.
 It involved the sale of several pertiche of land.

 Treviglio's early administrative structure involved the direct election of twenty consuls from each of the three original villages, totaling 60 consuls.
 These consuls served six-month terms, ensuring all citizens had a turn in governance.